Git-repository-BB/AgentHospitalCare/README.md

    - `uvicorn app.main:app --reload`
 2. Start the UI:
    - `streamlit run streamlit/ui.py`
-3. In the UI, register an account (creates a `patient`), or call `POST /auth/bootstrap-admin` once to create the first `administrator` account (only works while no users exist yet).
+3. In the UI, register an account (creates a `patient`), for admin login use username as admin and password as admin. when logged in as admin it show the audit logs and esclations from the database.

 ## Architecture